-Furthermore, the flexibility of RDA, which is one of its main assets, also encourages the multiplication of national or sector-specific application profiles, each stakeholder being free to choose from a vast array of options and alternatives.
+Furthermore, the flexibility of RDA, which is one of its main assets, also encourages the multiplication of national application profiles, each stakeholder being free to choose from a vast array of options and alternatives.
 Deriving foreign records is therefore very likely to require human intervention.
 This is hardly in keeping with the cost-efficiency promise of what used to make RDA so attractive: its international interoperability.

 Rather than rushing through the adoption of a code still unsuited to the national context, France focuses on producing FRBR-compliant catalogs and demonstrating their serviceability.
-FRBRisation indeed extricates library catalogs from their document-oriented logic to provide users with information – in other words authority data on people, corporate bodies, concepts, events, etc.
+FRBRisation indeed takes off library catalogs from their document-oriented logic to provide users with information – in other words authority data on people, corporate bodies, concepts, events, etc.

-First, this approach calls for massive processing, refactoring and publication of huge heritage datasets in the Linked Data cloud: the aim is to show the benefits of information thus structured, before impulsing a more dramatic turn on the descriptive rules and practices for current cataloguing.
+First, this approach calls for massive processing, refactoring and publication of huge heritage datasets in the Linked Data cloud: the aim is to show the benefits of metadata thus structured, before impulsing a larger turn on the descriptive rules and practices for day to day cataloguing.

-Likewise, building upon the heritage data in its catalogue, the BnF uses the algorithms developed for data.bnf.fr – its Linked Open Data service – to automatically generate links between a work and its editions.
-In turn, those links power the catalogue, and lay the foundation stone of a truly FRBRised architecture.
+Likewise, the BnF uses algorithms developed for data.bnf.fr – its Linked Open Data service – to automatically generate links between a work and its editions.
+In turn, those links enrich the catalogue, and initiate a truly FRBRised architecture.

 RDA-FR: A French Transposition of RDA

 Beyond such massive data processing, France ultimately aims to adopt a national RDA profile matching its bibliographic ambition.

 A working group called “Standardisation – RDA in France” (Groupe “Normalisation – RDA en France”) is currently drafting the new French cataloguing code, RDA-FR: A French Transposition of RDA.
-The rules will be gradually published and applied over years, eventually replacing the French cataloguing rules published by AFNOR, the French standardisation body.
+The rules will be published gradually and applied over the years, eventually replacing the French cataloguing rules published by AFNOR, the French standardisation body.